Parallel and I/O-efficient Randomisation of Massive Networks using Global Curveball Trades: Novel Curveball algorithms for undirected graphs

 \item \imcb{} does not forward successor information, but rather stores $\Suc$ in a contiguous block of memory.
 The algorithm additionally maintains the vector $\Suc_\text{idx}[1 \ldots n]$ where the $i$-th entry points to the current successor of node $v_i$.
 Once this trade is reached, the pointer is incremented giving the next successor.

 \end{itemize}

 \begin{mylem} For a random trade sequence $T$ of length $\ell$, \imcb{} has an expected running time of $\O(n + \ell + m + \ell m/n)$.
-In the case of $r$ many global trades (each consisting of $n/2$ normal trades) the running time is given by $\O(n + r m)$. \end{mylem} \begin{proof} Refer to Appendix~\ref{sec:app-imcb} for the proof. \end{proof}
+In the case of $r$ many global trades (each consisting of $n/2$ normal trades) the running time is given by $\O(n + r m)$. \end{mylem} \begin{proof}